 Eating All Meals

-Most weight watchers have a habit of skipping breakfast.
+Many weight watchers have a habit of skipping breakfast.
 Despite the saying that breakfast is the most important meal of the day, most dieters choose to go without it.
 The debate of whether skipping meals is healthy or not has been a topic of discussion for the longest time now.

 Select a high-protein breakfast that includes eggs, quinoa porridge, chia seed pudding, or sardines (4).
 Then, ask your nutritionist to craft you a meal plan to avoid consuming the same thing over and over.

-Another scientifically proven way of shedding pounds is intermittent fasting.
+Another way of shedding pounds is intermittent fasting.
 This refers to an eating pattern involving regular short-term fasts and then shorter durations to eat, mainly during the day (4).
 There are several types of intermittent fasting, some of which include (4):

 - Alternate Day Fasting (ADF).
 In this method, you fast one day and eat normally for the alternating day, and continue with this pattern for the entire week.
 There is a modified version that requires one to consume 25% to 30% of their body’s energy needs during the fasting days (4).